CodeForPhilly/datahack2020/codebooks/README.md

 ### Refills (pp_refill)

 #### Naloxone refill_events
 In many states, individuals must receive a prescription to carry overdose reversal drugs like Narcan (Naloxone).
 In 2014, Pennsylvania passed legislation allowing any citizen who could be in the position to administer overdose reversal drugs to receive, carry, and administer such drugs.
 Prevention Point, among other locations, trains and hands out refills for Narcan (Naloxone).
 Narcan is an overdose reversal drug administered either intravenously or intranalasally.

-Paramedics
+Individuals receiving training or refills through Prevention Point are required to fill out a questionnaire about their experiences with overdoses and related demographic information.

 <!-- | data | description |
 | age | participant age at time of refill |